meilisearch/documentation/learn/getting_started/main_features.md

 Document addition is an [asynchronous](/learn/advanced/asynchronous_updates.md) operation.
 All asynchronous operations return the above response indicating that the operation has been taken into account and will be processed once it reaches the front of the queue.

 You can use the `uid` to view additional details on the [task's progress](/reference/api/updates.md).

-All documents must have a [primary key](/learn/core_concepts/documents.md#primary-field).
-Each index recognizes only one primary key attribute.
-Once a primary key has been set for an index, it cannot be changed anymore.
-If no primary key is found in a document, the document will not be stored.

-You can set the primary key manually on index creation or document addition.
-If no primary key is set, MeiliSearch automatically guesses the primary key when you add documents.

 ### Basic search